naneau/gerenuk/README.md

                     callback connection

 Gerenuk keeps track of services it's currently waiting on.
 This means that when asking for a service twice, before it's ready, will still give you the same object, once for both injections.

+### EventEmitter Based Services

+Another frequently encountered pattern is that the resource you're working with emits an event when it's ready for duty.
+When you have to wait for such an event to happen you can listen to it in the callback.
+Note that in this case "foo" will be instantiated, by the container.
+The callback waits for it to emit "connected", then passes the instance of "foo" back.
+Any services that are injected with foo can then assume it's connected.

+    config =
+        foo:
+            require: 'fooPackage'
+            instantiate: true

+            # callback gets passed an instance of fooPackage
+            callback: (foo, callback) ->
+                foo.on 'connected', () ->
+                    callback foo
+                do foo.connect

 ## Config Examples